Glowing and Misting, Jenny Sabin's Lumen Installation Opens

 "This is the first time I've used the sun to get the materials to respond," Sabin said.
 "Before it's always been in an enclosed space, controlled by the lighting.
 With so much more ambient light, it's more subtle, but I really like it."

 Sabin is the Arthur L. and Isabel B. Wiesenberger Associate Professor in the College of Architecture, Art, and Planning.
 Lumen was created by Jenny Sabin Studio, with input from the Sabin Design Lab at Cornell and working closely with structural engineer Clayton Binkley and others at the design and engineering firm Arup.
-Attendees at the opening reception included MoMA representatives, as well as architecture faculty members Mark Cruvellier, Andrea Simitch, Timur Dogan, Aleksander Mergold, Sasa Zivkovic, Leslie Lok, and Luben Dimcheff, and Cornell students and alumni who had worked on the project.
+Attendees at the opening reception included MoMA representatives, as well as architecture faculty members Mark Cruvellier, Andrea Simitch, Timur Dogan, Aleksandr Mergold, Sasa Zivkovic, Leslie Lok, and Luben Dimcheff, and Cornell students and alumni who had worked on the project.

 YAP gives architects an opportunity to design and present innovative projects within guidelines that address environmental issues, such as sustainability and recycling, in the context of creative designs for a temporary outdoor installation providing shade, seating, and water.